About “Jay-nuh”

 POSITIONALITY

 I am a Filipina American cisgender woman with Ilocano and Tagalog ancestry from the Philippines.
 My family first ventured to the United States as sakadas in Hawaii, before settling in Carson, a suburb of Los Angeles, CA. I am a second-generation college student, and the first to earn a master’s degree.
 I came to a greater appreciation of my background in college, where the lack of diversity forced me to take a more introspective and critical look at my culture, heritage, and history.
 The absence of Filipino education I received growing up is directly related to the colonial mindset many Filipinos still possess with the United States.
 Despite being the third largest Asian population in the US, Filipinos remain largely misrepresented and underrepresented in popular culture and in many institutions and industries.
 My work as a community advocate and librarian is two-fold: To uplift and educate the community and others about our culture and history, and to preserve that culture and history for us, by us, for future generations.
-I am also cognizant of my minority position in the field of librarianship, and this understanding informs my APALA work through advocacy, mentorship, and leadership.
+I am also cognizant of myself as a minority in the field of librarianship, and this understanding informs my work through advocacy, mentorship, and leadership.

 📚 Program Manager, Filipino American Center, San Francisco Public Library